dvbuntu/autonomous/README.md

-# FUBAR Labs Autonomous PowerWheels Racing
+# FUBAR Labs Autonomous Racing Vehicles

 Autonmous Vehicle Project at Fubar Labs for the Autonomous Powerwheels Racing compeition.
 * Autonmous Powerwheels Racing event will be Makerfaire NYC 2017